LeBron James leaves court with right ankle injury vs Hawks - WTMJ

 James’ inspired play is the biggest reason for Los Angeles’ continued success, with his teammates and observers around the league touting him for his fifth NBA MVP award.
 He was playing the final game of a spectacular individual week during the Lakers’ four-game winning streak, with back-to-back triple-doubles before a 37-point performance against Charlotte on Thursday.

-James’ 3-pointer gave him 10 points against the Hawks, extending to 1,036 his NBA-record streak of consecutive games scoring in double digits.
+James’ 3-pointer gave him 11 points against the Hawks, extending to 1,036 his NBA-record streak of consecutive games with at least 10 points.
 The streak is by far the longest in NBA history, with Michael Jordan second at 866.

 In addition to his incredible talent, James has been remarkably durable over his NBA career.
 He had never missed more than a handful of games in any season before his first year with the Lakers, when a groin injury sidelined him for 17 consecutive games.

-James has missed only one game this season, sitting out the Lakers’ final game before he had to travel to Atlanta for the All-Star break.
+James had missed only one game this season, sitting out the Lakers’ final game before he had to travel to Atlanta for the All-Star break.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports